Water Resources Overview

 One of the first steps that the Workgroup will undertake in developing tribal water quality standards and uses is to survey all LTBB citizens to find out which water uses and on what water bodies are the highest priority.
 This will help the Workgroup craft the most protective water quality standards for LTBB’s waters.

-Survey results will help to guide the water quality standards and uses development process, increase community awareness on water quality and environmental protections, and show what types of water resources and uses are important to our citizens.
-The Workgroup would like participation from every LTBB citizen (14 or older) to ensure the water quality standards developed by the Workgroup are protective of all our important tribal water resource uses.
+A survey conducted in 2016 helped to guide the water quality standards and uses development process, increase community awareness on water quality and environmental protections, and show what types of water resources and uses are important to our citizens.

 Where can LTBB citizens get more information on the process to develop tribal water quality standards?